bec-archer/SR80-Manuals/user-manual.md

 1. Open the item detail view from the queue.
 2. Tap the **Waiting** button (indigo, hourglass icon) in the action buttons area.
 It appears on any Disassembly or In Progress item that isn't already waiting.
-3. A sheet pops up asking for a **reason** (dropdown — Waiting on Parts, Waiting on Seals, Waiting on Customer Approval, Waiting on Outside Service) and optional **notes** (free text, e.g., "ETA Friday, ordered from Parker").
+3. A sheet pops up asking for a **reason** (dropdown — Waiting on Parts, Waiting on Seals, Waiting on Customer Approval, Waiting on Outside Service, or **Other**) and optional **notes** (free text, e.g., "ETA Friday, ordered from Parker").
+If you pick **Other**, a required text field appears — describe what you're waiting on before you can confirm.
 4. Pick a reason, optionally add notes, and tap **Confirm**.

 The item immediately gets: